 Purchasing an Annuity

 The new laws regarding pensions means that the action of accessing your pension at 55 doesn’t necessarily mean that you will purchase an annuity.
 The purchase of an annuity was seen as the standard retirement option by swapping your pension pot for a guaranteed income for the rest of your life.
-However, with interest rates below 1% since the 2008-2009 financial crisis, this has had a direct knock-on effect on the rates of annuities, with the two being highly correlated; as evidenced by the rock bottom annuity rates witnessed in September 2016 following the fall in interest rates to 0.25% just a month earlier.
+However, since interest rates have remained below 1% since the 2008-2009 financial crisis, there has been a direct knock-on effect on the rates of annuities, with the two being highly correlated; as evidenced by the rock bottom annuity rates witnessed in September 2016 following the fall in interest rates to 0.25% just a month earlier.

-When the income is not needed, it can be simply re-invested back into the portfolio for growth.
+When income is not required, it can simply be re-invested back into the portfolio for growth.
 Alongside this, once a tax-free amount (25%) has been withdrawn from a defined contribution pension you must take the remaining 75% that is left.
 A Flexi-Access Drawdown arrangement allows you to leave the 75% invested for growth whilst using the 25% to alleviate any cash flow worries you may have had.

 The preservation (and usually growth) of an invested pension pot is becoming increasingly important for individuals.
-The average cost of care homes is close to £33,000 per year, that’s before we even consider the benefits of transferring a pension pot to a surviving spouse.
+The average cost of care homes is close to £33,000 per year, and that’s even before we consider additional benefits such as maintaining your pension pot to pass-on to surviving family members.

 Accessing your pension at 55, can allow you to take greater control of your retirement.
 It can give you more spare time once you reach age 55 which can be used for activities ranging from travelling to having more time to spend with grandchildren.
 This article demonstrates the advantages of accessing your pension at 55, however, these benefits may not be equally beneficial to everyone.
 It is therefore always recommended by Pension Wise (UK Gov) that you obtain financial advice before making any important decision regarding your pension.